hasparus/react-typescript-talk/src/nodes.md

 when I want to create new type name and hide some details, I'll choose `interface`.
 I mix this a lot in this project, because I'd like to provoke questions.

+# Why you may not need TypeScript (that much) with React

+- React Components have really straightforward interface.
+They take **props** and return **elements**.
+- PropTypes are acceptable way of typechecking components.